How to Become a Product Manager

 In a certification course, you’ll also gain the specific technical skills Product Managers need – like how to develop a go-to-market strategy, define your minimum viable product, position and price your product, and create competitive analyses and status reports.
 The list goes on: product launch metrics, A/B testing, version control, standard measurement platforms, familiarity with wireframing, UX design, and software development lifecycle methodologies like Scrum – all of these are things a Product Manager must be comfortable overseeing.

-But ultimately, the distinction between a Product Manager’s hard and soft skills is a blurry one.
-The Product Manager’s job requires achieving technical goals by facilitating collaboration between other people – which means a product’s success is inextricably linked to how smoothly its development team operates.
+But ultimately, the distinction between a Product Manager’s hard and soft skills is a blurry one. product management jobs require achieving technical goals by facilitating collaboration between other people – which means a product’s success is inextricably linked to how smoothly its development team operates.

 2. Get Familiar With the Product Management Process

-Product Managers need to be adept at identifying problems worth solving, both within the broader marketplace and in the product they’re developing.
+To become a Product Manager, you need to be adept at identifying problems worth solving, both within the broader marketplace and in the product they’re developing.
 They need to understand which products their target customers will buy, and they must learn to ideate and test a minimum viable product to ensure a product idea will meet customers’ needs.

 They also need to be able to assess how best to utilize their team members’ time and skills – not to mention how to run an efficient meeting.
 Most software development follows Agile Methodology, a process for software development based on an iterative approach.
 A clear sense of purpose is essential to the Product Manager’s success: with their attention constantly pulled in a dozen different ways, it’s crucial to keep the overarching product development framework in mind.